Photos: The Stunning Pedro Tea Estate in Nuwara Eliya

 The Tea Pickers.
 They start their daily routine at 9:00 in the morning.
 I think this is the best time to go while the sun is still bearable.
 You can take a picture with them, too, in exchange for some rupees.

 Where to stay.
-Book at the for a the stunning view of the plantation from your room.
+Book at the House of Leisure for a the stunning view of the plantation from your room.

 The Stunning Pedro Tea Estate in Nuwara Eliya